COVID -19 Frequently Asked Questions

 If this local rule is introduced, Clubs must not introduce a penalty for a player hitting their partner’s golf ball.

-Any local rules which are introduced should not be to the detriment of pace of play.
+Any local rules that are introduced should not be to the detriment of pace of play.

 Yes.
 Clubs are permitted to serve food and drinks (including alcohol) in designated dining areas, to be consumed while seated.